bgaldino/sm-quickstart/README.md

 Salesforce Extensions for Visual Studio Code can be downloaded [here](https://developer.salesforce.com/tools/vscode).
 There are instructions for setting it up in VS Code.

-Upon receipt and after confirming access to your developer or trial org, you can run the **setup.sh** script in the root directory to create a scratch org, push the sample source, metadata and data, set up a mock payment gateway, and an example Customer Account Portal that uses the Subscription Management APIs to help you with evaluating and developing for Subscription Management.
+Upon receipt and after confirming access to your developer or trial org, you can run the **setup.sh** script in the root directory to create a scratch org if desired, push the sample source, metadata and data, set up a mock payment gateway, and an example Customer Account Portal that uses the Subscription Management APIs to help you with evaluating and developing for Subscription Management.
+Other optional components include an example B2B Commerce Lightning storefront configured to connect to Subscription Management.

 After successful completion of the setup scripts, you will be able to use the published postman collection to access the org to validate your setup.
 To execute the setup script, type ./setup.sh in your terminal while in the root folder of this project.